BertrandCaron/jhove/WAVE-hul-Messages.md

 > Invalid chunk size

 ### Details
 The chunk size reported in a chunk's header exceeds the file's remaining size.
-The file's remaining size is calculated based on the file size reported in the RIFF header, which may not be the same as the file's actual size.
+The file's remaining size is calculated based on the size reported in the RIFF header, which may not be the same as the file's actual size.

 * Type: ErrorMessage
 * Source location: [WaveModule.java L759](https://github.com/openpreserve/jhove/blob/rel/jhove-1.20/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/WaveModule.java#L759)